King County sheriff’s review board finds deputy’s shooting of Tommy Le was justified

 “Although Deputies & witnesses were convinced Le had a knife, it is not clear that events would have evolved differently even if deputies realized that Le held a pen,” according to a news release issued Wednesday by Liz Rocca, Sheriff Mitzi Johanknecht’s chief of staff.
 “A pen can be used as an improvised weapon.”

-The Sheriff’s Office’s convening of its Use-of-Force Review Board is mandated by department policy after any deputy-involved shooting or serious use-of-force incident to evaluate whether an officer’s use of force was necessary and within policy.
+The Sheriff’s Office’s convening of its Use of Force Review Board is mandated by department policy after any deputy-involved shooting or serious use-of-force incident to evaluate whether an officer’s use of force was necessary and within policy.
 During fatal shootings, such reviews typically occur after an inquest is conducted.

 But because King County has postponed all inquests, including Le’s, while it overhauls its inquest process, the Sheriff’s Office “believed it was in the best interest of the community” to hold the review for Le’s shooting on June 20 “without further delay,” according to Rocca’s statement.